 Ways to Improve Your Study Habits & Grow Your Skills

 Nonprofit, online Western Governors University put together a great list of study habits that can make a huge difference in what you get out of your coursework.
-They have allowed CFO.University to share the list with our Member and Guest Scholars and those taking the Finance Transformation and Data Analytics Certificate Program.
+They have allowed CFO.University to share the list with our community of finance leaders.

 Your study environment is a big factor in how successfully you learn, retain information and apply it to your job.